-- Female gender - the condition is more common and more severe in women
+- Female gender – osteoarthritis is more common and more severe in women.

-- Heredity - the condition, particularly where it affects the hands and fingers, tends to run in families.
+- Heredity – osteoarthritis, particularly where it affects the hands and fingers, tends to run in families.

 Signs and symptoms

-Deformity can occur with osteoarthritis due to bone growths and cartilage loss.
-Bone growths in the end joints of the fingers are called Heberden’s nodes.
-Bouchard’s nodes are bone growths in the middle joints of the fingers.
+- Deformity can occur with osteoarthritis due to bone growths (bone spurs) and cartilage loss.
 Degeneration of knee cartilage can result in the outward curvature of knees (bow-leggedness).

-Maintaining a healthy body weight will reduce stress on the arthritic joints.
+Maintaining a healthy body weight will reduce stress on weight-bearing joints like hips and knees.

-Exercise can assist with weight loss, the maintenance of muscle strength and the mobility of arthritic joints.
+Exercise can assist with weight loss and the maintenance of muscle strength and the mobility of arthritic joints.
 Activity at a level that does not cause pain is not thought to worsen osteoarthritis.
-Non weight-bearing exercises such as swimming or aqua jogging in a heated pool may be beneficial, as may gentle forms of exercise or stretching such as yoga and tai chi.
+Non-weight-bearing exercises such as swimming or aqua jogging in a heated pool may be beneficial, as may gentle forms of exercise or stretching such as yoga and tai chi.